 Kalypso is a people business.
-We don’t have manufacturing plants or production lines, but we do have industry expertise and a deep bench of thought leaders.
-To meet this moment, we’re doing the one thing we can: capture what we know and share it.
+We don’t have manufacturing plants or production lines, but we do have industry expertise and deep experience with clients that do.
+To meet this moment, we’re working hard to capture what we know and share it.
 We hope you find this article useful as you think about what you can do to reduce your risks today and prepare for the future.

 Over the last 10 years or so, as companies have matured their new-growth innovation capabilities, two organizational models have emerged.
 One model carves out new-growth innovation and manages it as a separate portfolio from the core business.
 The other model keeps core and new-growth projects together in an integrated structure.